More martyr families, disabled war veterans get new houses, apartments [PHOTO]

 Azerbaijan continues to provide apartments to martyrs’ families and disabled war veterans.

-The Ministry of Labor and Social Protection has provided 19 apartments and houses to citizens of this category in three regions of the country.
-Of them, 10 apartments were provided in Lankaran, and 9 private houses in Sabirabad and Salyan regions.
+The Ministry of Labor and Social Protection has provided 107 apartments and private houses to citizens of this category.
+Of them, 50 apartments were provided in Ganja city, and 57 private houses in 18 regions of the country.

 Under the presidential instructions, martyrs’ families and disabled war veterans will be provided with a record number (1,500) of apartments and individual houses in 2020.